X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA04spritebatch.md

 The final image of the previous chapter showed 3 large flaws, which we will solve now:

 * The carriages are drawn below the terrain, instead of on top of it.
-* The carriage are far too big.
+* The carriages are far too big.
-* They are gray.
+* They are grey.

 ## Fixing the Carriage draw position